colpal/techradar2json/README.md

 # informative for the uninitiated)
 homepage: string

-# REQUIRED
+# OPTIONAL
 # The license associated with the technology.
-Must be one of the following:
+If defined, must be one of the
+# following:
 # - "open-source"
 # - "proprietary"
 license: string